orbeon/orbeon-forms-doc/form-runner/access-control/editing-forms.md

 Orbeon Forms can infer the roles for the current user either based on information it gets from the container or from an HTTP header.
 Those two cases are detailed in the following two sections.
 Once you've defined your `form-builder-permissions.xml` and done the appropriate setup for container-driven or header-driven roles, as described below:

-1. The Form Builder summary page will only show the forms users have access to.
+1. The Form Builder Summary page will only show the forms users have access to.
 2. When they create a new form, if users don't have the right to create a form in any app, instead of seeing a text field where they can enter the application name, they will see a drop-down listing the possible application, as shown in the following screenshot:

 ![New Form App Dropdown](../../.gitbook/assets/new-form-app-dropdown.png)

 _LIMITATION: Restrictions on the form name in `form-builder-permissions.xml` are at this point not supported; only restrictions on the app name are supported.
 This means that you should always use `form="*"`.
 If you define a restriction on the form name, it won't be enforced at the time the form is created, allowing users to create, save, and publish a form with an undesirable name.
-However they then won't be able to see the form they created when going back to the summary page._
+However they then won't be able to see the form they created when going back to the Summary page._

 ## Form Runner Home page